cagov/hub.innovation.ca.gov/docs/pages/content-design/odi-style-guide.md

 * Do not make **Prepare for a wildfire** into **/prepare-wildfire**.
 This has a different meaning.
 * If your URL feels too long, consider shortening the page’s H1.
 Make sure both give enough detail so people know what the page is about.

 Use the site map to build the URL.
-If the birth certificate page lives under a page called **Services**, the URL would be: **alpha.ca.gov/services/request-birth-certificate**.
+If a page called *How to apply* lives under a page called *Applicants*, the URL would be: **cannabis.ca.gov/applicants/how-to-apply/**.

 ## Numbers